Master of Cyber Security Online

-Studying online gives you the flexibility to study on your terms.
-Most of our students continue working full time and complete the coursework whenever suits them.
-The innovative online learning platform is easy to use and has all the resources you will need to complete your degree.
-Find out more in our program brochure.
+Studying online gives you the flexibility to learn on your terms.
+Most of our Master of Cyber Security students continue working full time and complete the master's coursework whenever suits them.
+The innovative online learning platform is easy to use and has all the resources you will need to complete your cyber security degree.
+Find out more about the online Master of Cyber Security in our program brochure.

 - six week teaching periods with at least a two-week break in between

-- between 20 to 25 hours of coursework per week
+- between 20 to 25 hours of cyber security coursework per week

-- weekly interactive webinar debates and discussions to ask questions and deepen your knowledge
+- weekly interactive webinar debates and discussions to ask questions and deepen your cyber knowledge

 - weekly quiz on key concepts, terminology and readings

-- discussion forums with interesting case studies and tips from your peers
+- discussion forums with interesting cyber security case studies and tips from your peers

 - three assessments over the six weeks.